Home arrow LABANORAS BIRD LIST arrow Labanoras Bird List.

 Yellowhammer.

 Moderately common, up to ten pairs breed in the regenerating scrub.
-Winter records are rare, but with the provision of a grain feeder in recent winters, good numbers appeared at the the feeders: in the winter 2022-2023, a flock of up to 70 at the end of November through to February, while the early onset of snow in the winter 2023-2024 saw numbers climb to about 160 at the end of November and early December, before dropping back to about 60-70 in mid-December.
+Winter records were formally rare, but with the provision of a grain feeder in recent winters, good numbers now appear at the the feeders:

 Snow Bunting.